 Healthcare Enhancement for Local Public Safety (HELPS) Retirees Act Election

 Certain public safety retirees may be eligible for a special tax benefit known as HELPS.
-This deduction works in connection with premiums for applicable qualified health insurance premiums.
-LAGERS can deduct this premium from your benefit and pay directly to your qualified provider.
-Up to $3,000 of what LAGERS deducts on your behalf may be excluded from your taxable income.
+This deduction works in connection with premiums for applicable qualified health and long-term care insurance premiums.
+Up to $3,000 of your annual premiums may be excluded from your federal taxable income.

 To qualify, you must have: